sbagh/stockExchange/README.md

    -  RDS (postgreSQL) for data storage
    -  SQS and SNS for messaging between microservices, replacing RabbitMQ in the local build
    -  API gateway as a layer between S3 and lambdas
-   -  Replacing rabbitMQ in the local build with Amazon SNS and SQS:
+   -  Replacing rabbitMQ in the local build with Amazon SNS and SQS
 -  Implementing caching, deploying microservices in docker containers, ensuring stateless services, and creating circuit breakers
 -  Simulating a high load of trade orders to test and improve the systems capabilities
 -  Build next features